DOG-TCIVS/.github/README.md

-# .github
-introduction of DOG
+# DOG

+just a group of student that write code

+and dev some weird project for our school